mozilla/addons-server/docs/api/topics/rocketfuel.rst

     :param collection_type: the type of collection to create.
     :type collection_type: int
     :param name: the name of the collection.
-Can be a dict, in which case keys are locales and values are each a translation for the corresponding locale.
+Can be a dict, in which case keys are languages and values are each a translation for the corresponding language.
     :type name: string|dict
     :param description: a description of the collection.
-Can be a dict, in which case keys are locales and values are each a translation for the corresponding locale.
+Can be a dict, in which case keys are languages and values are each a translation for the corresponding language.
     :type description: string|dict
     :param category: the ID of the category to attach this collection to.
 Defaults to ``null``.
     :type category: int|null